-The overall aims of the English Language Education curriculum are:
+The English Language Education curriculum strives to achieve the following:

-- To enable students to prepare for the changing socio-economic demands resulting from advances in information technology, including the interpretation, use and production of materials for pleasure, study and work in the English medium.
+- To prepare students for the changing socio-economic demands resulting from advances in information technology, including the interpretation, use and production of materials for pleasure, study and work in the English medium.

-- To promote “Reading to Learn” culture in school
+- To promote and encourage a “reading to grow” culture in the school.

 - Access to a wide variety of English literature

 - Participation in a range of English events and competitions

 - Extra-curricular materials